 Brown butter also goes beautifully with herbs and spices.
 Pasta or gnocchi with brown butter and sage sauce is a classic pairing.
 Rosemary and thyme make great options, too, either for a pasta sauce, or to make a fragrant herbed brown butter.
 Or combine it with fresh ginger, as in my recipe for Roasted Rainbow Carrots with Ginger Brown Butter.

-Another way to use brown butter is on your morning oatmeal, you can just drizzle some on.
-Or make a quick sweet and buttery sauce by heating 4 teaspoons brown butter with 4 tablespoons maple syrup over low heat.
+Another way to use brown butter is on your morning oatmeal — you can just drizzle some on.
+Or make a quick sweet and buttery sauce by combining 4 teaspoons brown butter with 4 tablespoons maple syrup over low heat.

 Staying on the breakfast track, brown butter’s delicious with the turmeric and the warm spices featured in Moon Milk Farina.

 Let’s look at a few things to note when it comes specifically to baking with brown butter.

 To swap out brown butter for regular butter in baking, ensure that the brown butter is in the same state that the recipe calls for.
 Reheat it over low heat to make it liquid again if necessary.